Not every trip comes with time to explore all corners of your chosen destination.

 Treat Your Taste Buds (Again)

 Winding down the day means choosing a dinner spot.
 There’s no need to scroll through your phone when the editors of Midwest Living magazine can point you in the right direction.
 Some of our very best restaurants await on the Midwest Living Foodie Trail.
-A few of them are conveniently located in downtown South Bend, just a short trip from the museums.
+Upscale options like LaSalle Grill and Café Navarre await.
+You can also check out LaSalle Kitchen & Tavern’s combination of intriguing menu and extensive craft beer list.
 Perhaps after dinner (or heck, even before) kick back and reminisce about your day over a drink.
-Whether it’s a craft brew — South Bend Brew Werks is within walking distance of downtown South Bend restaurants — or a seasonal cocktail, there are several options.
+Whether it’s a craft brew — South Bend Brew Werks is within walking distance of downtown South Bend restaurants — or a craft cocktail, there are several options.

 View the River Lights